thom4parisot/thom4.net/source/_posts/2013-dynamic-grunt-targets-using-templates.md

 …
 ```

-Our `Gruntfile.js` will never grow or require a line of code to target a sub-tree of our codebase:
+Our `Gruntfile.js` will never grow in size or require any new line of code to target a sub-tree of our codebase:

 ```javascript
 module.exports = function (grunt) {